Public Accountability for New Accounting Officers

 Local Government Ombudsman

 The public accountability training is tailored to each attendee’s personal organisational context and the content is continuously updated and refreshed so as to provide delegates with an up-to-date view of central government accountability and governance arrangements.

-This course is from our Accountability & Governance series.
+This face to face course is from our Accountability & Governance series.
 At the Civil Service College, we tailor our courses to each attendee’s role and organisations, ensuring that each delegate gets the most out of the training.
 Our courses and trainers are continuously updated and evaluated to ensure that we are always delivering the best service possible.